X

 Taking small steps within your control

 Traditional financial tips often come with big sweeping milestones that can seem far out of reach for the average American (“I’m supposed to save how much in an emergency fund by age 35?”).
-But it’s the small everyday changes that can add up to a win for your financial and mental health over time.
+But it’s the small everyday changes—right for your situation—that can add up to a win for your financial and mental health over time.

 For example, there are things people can do now to lessen their financial stress, which include: